- Racist and anti-Semite

 When Khalid Abdul Muhammad died unexpectedly in February 2001, Shabazz was disconsolate.
 “I was beyond hurt,” said Shabazz.
 “I was devastated.
 I was crushed….
 He was so strong.
 He was so beautiful.
 He was so brilliant.”
 On another occasion, Shabazz said, in tribute to his late mentor: “I could never thank God enough for a bold, bald-headed black man who taught me what I know, and I come in his spirit today in what seems to be walking in his footsteps….
 Uncompromising and fearless – the enemy didn’t like him.
 But I love him.
 The minister and doctor Khalid Abdul Muhammad.”

-With Muhammad gone, Shabazz took the reins of NBPP and relocated the organization’s headquarters from New York to Washington, DC.
-Soon thereafter he organized a boycott of a local Korean-American-owned store after a dispute between the merchant and a black teenage girl had resulted in a fight that was caught on videotape.
+With Muhammad gone, Shabazz took the reins of NBPP and relocated the organization’s headquarters from New York to Washington, D.C.
+Soon thereafter, in November 2001, he organized a boycott of a local Korean-American-owned store after a dispute between the merchant and a black teenage girl had resulted in a fight that was caught on videotape.
 Shabazz and NBPP staged a week-long protest on the sidewalk in front of the market, with the demonstrators chanting, “Death to the Bloodsucker.”
 The store was eventually firebombed, though Shabazz and NBPP claimed no connection to that incident.

 As the head of NBPP, Shabazz traveled to various cities across the United States—among them Cincinnati (Ohio), Louisville (Kentucky), and Decatur (Alabama)—to recruit new members, stirring their passions by claiming that police brutality against black Americans was reaching epidemic proportions.
 In large part as a result of Shabazz’s efforts, NBPP grew rapidly into an organization with 47 separate chapters.